-- 1 6 Appendix 1 gives a general description of the grades subgrades and land use categories identified in the survey.
-The main classes are described in terms of the type of limitation that can occur the typical cropping range and the expected level and consistency of yield - 1 7 All of the agricultural land on the site has been classified as Subgrade 3b with soil wetness as the main limitation.
-Soil profiles typically comprise medium silty clay loam topsoils which overly a poorly structured slowly permeable clay subsoil, which causes a significant drainage impedance.
-Poorly drained soils restrict plant and root growth, and are more susceptible to damage from grazing livestock and agricultural machinery.
+1.6 Appendix 1 gives a general description of the grades, subgrades and land use categories identified in the survey.
+The main classes are described in terms of the type of limitation that can occur, the typical cropping range and the expected level and consistency of yield.

+1.7 The agricultural land on the site has been classified as Subgrades 3a and 3b, with soil wetness as the main limitation.
+Soil profiles typically comprise medium silty clay loam topsoils which become heavier with depth.
+The lower subsoil comprises a poorly structured slowly permeable clay horizon, causing a drainage impedance.
+The depth to this horizon varies, this being reflected in the presence of both good and moderate quality land on the site.
+Poorly drained soils restrict plant growth , and are more susceptible to damage from grazing livestock and agricultural machinery.

-20 Climate
+2.0 Climate

-- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions - 2 2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall as a measure of overall wetness and accumulated temperature (degree days Jan June) as a measure of the relative warmth of a locality - 2 3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met Office 1989) The details are given in the table below and these show that there is no overall climatic limitation affecting the site - 2 4 No local climatic factors such as exposure or frost risk affect the site.
-However climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
-The Field Capacity Days are relatively low in a regional context, with correspondingly high crop adjusted moisture deficits.
-Therefore the likelihood of soil droughtiness limitations will be increased.
+2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions.

+2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature (degree days Jan-June), as a measure of the relative warmth of a locality.

+2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
+Office 1989).
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site.

+2.4 No local climatic factors such as exposure or frost risk affect the site.
+However, climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
+The Field Capacity Days are relatively low in a regional context, with correspondingly high cropadjusted moisture deficits.
+This will have the effect of increasing the likelihood of soil droughtiness restrictions.

-Table 2 \ Climatic Interpolation
+Table 2 : Climatic Interpolation

-Grid Reference SU 973 008
+Grid Reference : SU 972 007

-Altıtude (m) 5
+Altitude (m) : 5

-Accumulated Temperature (days) 1543
+Accumulated Temperature (days) : 1543

-Average Annual Rainfall (mm) 738
+Average Annual Rainfall (mm) : 738

-Field Capacity (days) 150
+Field Capacity (days) : 150

-Moisture Deficit Wheat (mm) 121
+Moisture Deficit, Wheat (mm) : 121

-Moisture Deficit Potatoes (mm) 119
+Moisture Deficit, Potatoes (mm) : 118

-3 0 Relief
+3.0 Relief

-3 1 The site is flat and lies at an altitude of 5 metres.
-On no part of the site do altitude or relief pose any limitation to agricultural use
+3.1 The site is flat and lies at an altitude of 5 metres.
+On no part of the site do altitude or relief pose any limitation to agricultural use.

-4 0 Geology and Soil
+4.0 Geology and Soil

-- 4 1 The published geology map for the site area (BGS 1975 Sheet 332 (Drift) Bognor) shows the underlying geology to be brickearth over Upper Chalk - 4 2 The published soils information for the site area (SSGB 1967 Sheet SU 90 Bognor Regis) shows the soils to comprise those of the Park Gate series these are described 'deep stoneless silty soils affected by seasonally high groundwater' (SSEW legend 1983) Detailed field examination shows the soils to be more heavier and poorly drained than as described by the published soils information
+4.1 The published geology map for the site area (BGS 1975 Sheet 332 (Drift): Bognor) shows the underlying geology to be brickearth over Upper Chalk.

+4.2 The published soils information for the site area (SSGB 1967 Sheet SU 90: Bognor Regis) shows the soils mapped as two distinct series.
+The majority of the site comprises soils of the Park Gate series.
+These are described 'deep, stoneless silty soils affected by seasonally high groundwater' (SSEW, 1983).
+The remainder of the soils are mapped as the Hook series, these are described as 'deep brown earths with gleying' (SSEW, 1983).
+Detailed field examination broadly confirms that although similar texturally, the soil water regime differs from that described by the published soils information.

-5 0 Agricultural Land Classification
+5.0 Agricultural Land Classification